History of Price Pump® Company

 By 1979 Price Pump Company had outgrown its 3,600 square foot rented space on 4th St. East and moved to a 10,000 square foot facility on Sonoma’s Eighth Street East.
 Upon Jack Brown passing in 1984, Gene Webb was appointed General Manager.
 Five years later, in 1989, increased sales necessitated the construction of a 32,000 square foot facility two miles further down Eighth Street East – at 1 Pump Way (21775 Eighth Street East).

 The company recognized that its new markets required fast delivery and exceptional service.
 In 1992, Bob Piazza was recruited to be President of the company.
-He brought 24 years of pump experience in marketing, operations, engineering and sales and lead the changes to embrace the SQC / JIT manufacturing efforts which are still in place today.
+He brought 24 years of pump experience in marketing, operations, engineering, and sales and lead the changes to embrace the SQC / JIT manufacturing efforts which are still in place today.
 The standard delivery time for most pump companies was six to eight weeks.
-In order to have a competitive advantage, Price Pump's lead times needed to change; standard product delivery times were cut to 10 business days for any product listed in its catalogue.
-Today, Price Pump offers four different deliveries: standard seven to ten day shipment, two to six working days, VIP (Very Important Pump) - same or next day shipment, and PONY Express parts - same day shipment.
-Quality, application support and service are the value added cornerstones of our success.
+In order to have a competitive advantage, Price Pump’s lead times needed to change; standard product delivery times were cut to 10 business days for any product listed in its catalog.
+Today, Price Pump offers four different deliveries: standard seven to ten-day shipment, two to six working days, VIP (Very Important Pump) – same or next day shipment, and PONY Express parts – same day shipment.
+Quality, application support, and service are the value-added cornerstones of our success.

 In January 1999, the company acquired the air operated diaphragm (AOD®) pump line from ITT-Marlow.
-The AOD® product has superior features to its competition and Price Pump engineers have added additional ones that make the AOD® line one of the premier air operated diaphragm pumps on the market today The introduction of the AOD® line has doubled their distribution network and provided access to new geographical markets for centrifugal pump products.
+The AOD® product has superior features to its competition such as a simplified air valve and oil-less design.
+With the introduction of the AOD® line, Price Pump® has doubled its distribution network and provided access to new geographical markets for centrifugal pump products.